-Pressly will enter spring training with a a chance for a high-profile role in the Minnesota bullpen, the St. Paul Pioneer Press reports.
-"I don't think people realize how well (Pressly) was throwing the ball before he got hurt (strained latissimus) last year, and now he's healthy," Molitor said.
-Pressly showed promise in the bullpen with a 94.2 average mph fastball and a decent 7.1 K/9 last season.
-A strained right lat muscle injury in early August, but it sounds like he'll be fully healthy heading into spring training.
-He could be in the top setup men for Glen Perkins along with Kevin Jepsen, Trevor May and Casey Fien.
+Pressly is a heavy favorite to win a spot in the bullpen, the Minneapolis Star Tribune reports.
+He has a 2.25 ERA with an 8:4 K:BB ratio in eight innings this spring.
+Pressly showed promise in the bullpen with a 94.2 average mph fastball and a decent 7.1 K/9 last season, but a strained right lat muscle injury ended his season in early August.
+He could be among the top setup men for Glen Perkins along with Kevin Jepsen, Trevor May, and Casey Fien.